 Is kidney disease fatal in dogs?

-Kidney disease that’s managed under the care of a veterinarian isn’t necessarily fatal for dogs though it can, unfortunately, shorten your dog’s lifespan.
+Kidney disease that’s managed under the care of a veterinarian with regular check-ups and proper nutrition isn’t necessarily fatal for dogs though it can, unfortunately, shorten your dog’s lifespan.
 If left unaddressed, acute and chronic kidney disease can be fatal.